openUC2/UC2-GIT/APPLICATIONS/APP_POL_Crossed_Polarizers/Readme.md

 *Crossed Polarizers* are used to analyze the polarization of light.
 We use two linear polarizers which are located perpendicular to each other.

-In the experiment, the polarizing direction of the first polarizer is oriented vertically to the incoming beam and it will allow passing only vertical electric field vectors.
+In the experiment, the polarizing direction of the first polarizer is oriented vertically to the incoming beam, and it will allow passing only vertical electric field vectors.
 After the first polarizer, we have an s-polarized light wave.

 <p align="center">
 <img src="./IMAGES/crossed polarizer_exp_2.png"